Local Insights February 18, 2026 • Joseph E. Haberl

 Observed Patterns Over the Years

-• Consistent Buyer Interest: Even during quieter market periods, Lavallette’s prime location helps sustain steady showing activity.
+• Consistent Buyer Interest: Even during quieter market periods, Lavallette's prime location sustains steady showing activity.

 • Smaller Inventory Pool: Fewer condo developments mean less turnover, creating opportunities for sellers when listings are scarce.